 Lacrosse’s tardiness had made me grumpy and when Trudy ushered the man in I made no bones about what I thought of his bulk.
 I unabashedly sized him up and asked Trudy to provide a bigger chair.
 His largeness was of a perpendicular nature as well as horizontal and he looked down on me with a grimace of unadorned scorn.
-Clearly we had not got off to a bad start.
+He’d only just passed the threshold and already things were not looking good.

 A rather dishevelled looking and flour dusted Racine emerged from the kitchen brandishing a mallet and whining something about the Halibut being less than fresh.
 The diminutive chef instantly recognized Lacrosse and bowed deeply, disgusting his employer in more ways than I can count.